-Quick test - "National non-metro" limits may be used if:
+"National non-metro" limits may be used if:

-- 1. The project is not funded with tax-exempt bonds. - 2.
-The project is in an area determined by the Department of Agriculture (USDA) to be "rural" and the published MTSP limits for the area are lower than the national non-metro limits.
+1. The project is not funded with tax-exempt bonds.

+2. The project is in an area determined by USDA Rural Development to be "rural," and the published MTSP limits for the area are lower than the national non-metro limits.

-Note: Use the USDA website to determine if a project is rural and the HUD FAQ for a list of national non-metro limits.
-(For 2017, it was part of the answer to FAQ No. 13.)
+Note: Use the USDA website to determine if a project is rural.
+The national non-metro limits can be found in the HUD FAQ.
+For 2021, it was part of the answer to FAQ No. 14.
 Also note that HUD only publishes the 50% limits in the FAQ.
-The 60% limits for 40-60 minimum set-aside properties need to be calculated from the 50% limits; simply multiply the supplied 50% limits by 1.2.
+The 60% limits for 40-60 or Average Income Test minimum set-aside properties needs to be calculated from the 50% limits.
+One way to do this is by multiplying the supplied 50% limits by 1.2.